jfelten/knowhow-server/README.md

 Navigate to the agents tab and and enter a login/password and host(localhost) click Add Agent.
 The agent icon will turn green if successful.
 ![repositories](https://github.com/jfelten/knowhow-server/blob/master/docs/screenshots/addAgent.png)

+###Step 3 - create a simple "hello world" job and execute on the localhost agent

+Navigate to the jobs page via the top menu and select MyRepo (or whatever name you chose) on the far left repository dropdown.
+Expand the jobs tree by clicking the '+' symbol.
+Now click the 'Add New File' button which will open a pop up.
+Type "helloWorld.json" or other appropriate name in the text box.
+Click the 'Create New File' button.
+An empty file should appear in the left tree.
+Select it and paste the following text in the edit pane:

+        {
+            "id": "hello world job",
+            "working_dir": "./",
+             "options": {
+                "timeoutms": 360000
+            },
+             "files": [],
+            "script": {
+            "env": {
+                "TEST_VAR": "hello",
+                "TEST_VAR2": "world"
+            },
+            "commands": [
+                {
+                    "command": "echo $TEST_VAR $TEST_VAR2!"
+                }
+            ]
+        }
+    }